Use case · Coding agent

 Stop teaching your AI the same conventions every Monday

 Code conventions, refactor history, architectural decisions.
 Saved once by the agent.
 Read back on the next session.
-Across Cursor, Claude Code, Continue, and any MCP-aware editor.
+Across Cursor, Claude Code, Continue, and any framework that can call a REST API.

 The pain